nwhitehead/personality/README.md

 # AI Personality

-A service for creating professional AI personalities.
+A service for creating AI personalities.

-* Create custom AIs, define your own personality and persona.
+* Create custom AIs, define your own personality and persona by answering quiz questions.
-* Provide reference documents for knowledge database.
+* Interact long-term with a persistent AI.
-* Publish your AIs to the world.
+* Publish your AIs to the world for others.

 Features:
 * Comes with set of pictures for avatars (initially just Ashani)
-* Comes with example personality descriptions, fully custimizable.
 * Tools for easily tweaking and creating new personas (no typing needed)
-* Reference documents can be company related, technical, or persona backstory.
+* Quiz questions determine base personality and description, filled in with automatic details.
 * AI can update avatar image to express emotions
+* Persistent long-term memory of important details, chat history.

 ## Name ideas

 ShimmerAI

+## Tech Ideas

+Use ChatGPT-3.5 turbo for main API backend.
+Tried Pygmalion and open source alternatives, not good enough I think.

+Context needs to be limited on the input side.
+Maybe 512 tokens for persona info and permanent memory, then 1024 tokens for rolling chat history.
+Then 512 tokens for chat recall, memory recall.
+Chat recall is lines of chat, based on embedding similarity to current line.
+Memory recall is recalling specific memories that are created and stored on server by bot.
+ChatGPT uses JSON "function calls" to store memories, change emotion expressed, change "permanent" memory.

+Use [Spacy](https://spacy.io/) for splitting sentences for chunking.

 ## Testers